Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 First Steps / Test your RED Brick
 ---------------------------------

-With the following instructions you test your RED Brick.
+With the following instructions you can test your RED Brick.

-A full step-by-step tutorial how to use the RED Brick can be found here:
+A full step-by-step tutorial regarding the RED Brick can be found here:
 :ref:`RED Brick Tutorial <tutorial_red_brick>`.

 First install the :ref:`Brick Daemon <brickd>` and the